BlitzKraig/fvtt-CommunityLighting/README.md

 }
 ```

+> Note that the first `light` object, "My Cool Light" contains all of the optional properties, while the second object "My Less Cool Light" contains the bare minimum to get started.
+> I recommend providing as much detail as possible.

-Your JSON is complete.
+Your JSON is complete!
 Make sure you have your commas in the right places, and you've not mangled any other author objects in the process.

 ### 2. Javascript